SubClub-The-Sublet-Management-App/SubClub-Docs/Project-Activity-Log.md

 From yesterday:
 * Work on fixing the PART-A documentation with feedback from educators.
 * Start documenting endpoints and CRUD operations for the project in swager.

+**Achievements and reflexion of the day:**

+I have set up the authentication and authorisation part of the application, so that each user can create and view its content.
+I also started to work on correcting part A of the documentation, but that will require more than a single day, so I will bring those tasks as part of my activities for tomorrow.